 - For under 18s an offender supervision requirement must be part of the CPO

-- The young person must consent to the order and each of the requirements
+- The child or young person must consent to the order and each of the requirements

 - The CPO can be imposed alongside another order

-- The supervising officer will meet with the person within 5 working days of the order being imposed
+- The supervising officer will meet with the person within five working days of the order being imposed

-- Unpaid work or other activity requirements should commence within 7 working days
+- Unpaid work or other activity requirements should commence within seven working days

 Breaches and compliance